How Much Does Furnace Replacement Cost in Los Angeles? 2026 Guide

 Some HVAC companies skip the permit to offer a lower quote.
 This is a red flag.
 An unpermitted installation can create problems when you sell your home, void your manufacturer warranty, and most importantly compromise your family's safety.
 At E & A Mechanical, every installation is fully permitted and inspected.
 It is not optional for us; it is part of doing the job right.

-SoCalGas Rebates and Federal Tax Credits
+SoCalGas Rebates and the 2026 Federal Tax Credit Reality

 Warning Signs That Repair Is No Longer Cost-Effective